Jo-JPEG/flagstone-project-01/README.md

 - The submission form leads to a page indicating success Tasks
 - Create form
--Ensure all input fields are correctly labelled and formatted -create success page on successful entry of data
+- Ensure all input fields are correctly labelled and formatted
+- create success page on successful entry of data

+## wireframes

+## Credits

+The initial logo, welcome text, key concept definitions, and inclusivity tips were generated with Copilot.

+The hero image is a photo by [Vonecia Carswell](https://unsplash.com/@voneciacarswell?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash) on [Unsplash](https://unsplash.com/photos/four-person-holding-each-others-waist-at-daytime-0aMMMUjiiEQ?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash)